gihanmu/reactjs-examples/README.md

-#Passing props to child componet
+#Adding text input and button to our child component
+#but We cannot type anything on the text input